Cell migration: Common features

 (A) Dynamic microtubules are necessary for tail retraction and are distributed at the rear end in a migrating cell.
 Green, highly dynamic microtubules; yellow, moderately dynamic microtubules and red, stable microtubules.
 (B) Stable microtubules act as struts and prevent tail retraction and thereby inhibit cell migration.

 Molecular processes of migration

 There are two main theories for how the cell advances its front edge: the cytoskeletal model and membrane flow model.
 It is possible that both underlying processes contribute to cell extension.

+Cytoskeletal model (A)

 Leading edge

 Experimentation has shown that there is rapid actin polymerisation at the cell's front edge.
 This observation has led to the hypothesis that formation of actin filaments "push" the leading edge forward and is the main motile force for advancing the cell's front edge.
 In addition, cytoskeletal elements are able to interact extensively and intimately with a cell's plasma membrane.

 Trailing edge

 Other cytoskeletal components (like microtubules) have important functions in cell migration.
 It has been found that microtubules act as "struts" that counteract the contractile forces that are needed for trailing edge retraction during cell movement.
 When microtubules in the trailing edge of cell are dynamic, they are able to remodel to allow retraction.
 When dynamics are suppressed, microtubules cannot remodel and, therefore, oppose the contractile forces.
 The morphology of cells with suppressed microtubule dynamics indicate that cells can extend the front edge (polarized in the direction of movement), but have difficulty retracting their trailing edge.
 On the other hand, high drug concentrations, or microtubule mutations that depolymerize the microtubules, can restore cell migration but there is a loss of directionality.
 It can be concluded that microtubules act both to restrain cell movement and to establish directionality.